s-estay/aoc24/day-04/README.md

 - To move two letters to the right, (0,1) * the index of the letter A in XMAS (2)

 ### How to know when we get a match
-- We get a match when all letter match
+- We get a match when all letters match
-- A for-loop needs some logic to verify a match, count how many matches we have thus fur, and finally give a result
+- A for-loop needs some logic to verify a match, count how many matches we have been thus fur, and finally give a result
 - An easier way is to use the iterator transform `all()`, which *tests if every element of the iterator matches a predicate*
 - *all() takes a closure that returns true or false*